 Visits to the school are warmly welcomed.
-Please telephone the school to arrange a visit on 01489 782075.
+Please contact Mrs Carly Haines the School Administration Officer for an application pack or to arrange a visit.

 Freegrounds Infant School and Hampshire County Council are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
 We will ensure that all our recruitment and selection practices reflect this commitment.
 All successful candidates will be subject to Disclosure and Barring Service checks along with other relevant employment checks.

 Would you like to be a school governor?

 The Governing body has a vacancy for a co opted governor to sit on the Finance and Health and Safety Committees.

 We are looking for someone with either a strong financial background or an interest in finance or Health and Safety.

 As this is a co opted position interested people do not need to be a parent of a child at the school.

 As a member of the governing body you will contribute to the strategic aims of the school, particularly helping set and monitor the school budget and ensuring that it complies with statutory requirements.
 You will also be involved in a range of school matters, which can include recruitment, health and safety and curriculum.
 Governors also provide a strong link between the school and the local community, and an independent view to support the school on long term development and improvement.A full and comprehensive training program to support governors in the requirements of the role is provided through Hampshire County Council.